In a world of conflict and hostility come stand with us on the side of love. Welcome Home.

 It’s truly the most direct, hands-on way to save the Monarch.

-August - Osprey Wilds
+September - Osprey Wild

 Osprey Wilds is a private, non-profit 501(c)(3) residential environmental learning center and conference & retreat center nestled on the shores of Grindstone Lake in east-central Minnesota.